Feltons Mill Covered Bridge

 The Feltons Mill Covered Bridge is a historic wooden covered bridge located at East Providence Township in Bedford County, Pennsylvania.
 It is a 105 ft, Burr Truss bridge with a medium pitched gable roof, constructed in 1892.
 It crosses Brush Creek.
 It is one of 15 historic covered bridges in Bedford County.

 It was listed on the National Register of Historic Places in 1980.
+The bridge is in very poor condition.
+The sideboards on one side are completely gone which leaves the floor completely open to the elements.